 Here we have a more detailed Webflow Pricing explained.

 Webflow eCommerce Plans Pricing

-The Plus plan is perfect for businesses with a high volume of sales, costing just $74/month without any transaction fees.
+The Plus plan is perfect for businesses with a high sales volume, costing just $74/month without any transaction fees.
 In addition, it includes all the features from the Business Plan and 10 staff accounts that can take up to an annual $200k in revenue!

 Lastly, you can have unlimited yearly sales volume and a 0% transaction fee with the advanced plan.
 It includes 15 staff accounts, 3000 items, and all features from the Business plan.
 It costs about $212/month.